-It wasn’t until more than a century later than the destruction of the Parthenon by the Venetians that attempts to save some of the glory of the Parthenon were put in motion.
+It wasn’t until more than a century later, the destruction of the Parthenon by the Venetians, that attempts to save some of the glory of the Parthenon were put in motion.

-In 1801, the seventh Earl of Elgin, Thomas Bruce, got permission from the Turkish Government that held Greece under occupation to remove some of the sculptures of the temple.
+In 1801, the seventh Earl of Elgin, Thomas Bruce, got permission from the Turkish Government that held Greece under occupation to remove some of the temple’s sculptures.

 During the past decades, the Greek government has taken steps to retrieve the “Elgin Marbles” -as they are commonly known.